 Dr. Ramezani recommends alternating the use of both types of teeth whitening pens throughout the day.
 But of course this is going to be dependent on whether you have sensitive teeth, allergies to hydrogen peroxide or if you prefer to not use hydrogen peroxide all together.

-If you can, Dr. Ramezani advises to use the Peroxide-free Teeth Whitening Pen first in the morning, then use the Natural Teeth Whitening Pen midday after lunch, and then before you go to bed you can use the Peroxide-free Teeth Whitening Pen again.
+If you can, Dr. Ramezani advises to use the Peroxide-free Teeth Whitening Pen first in the morning, then use the Teeth Whitening Pen midday after lunch, and then before you go to bed you can use the Peroxide-free Teeth Whitening Pen again.